 37. In light of market diversity, supervisors categorise intermediaries in different ways.
-The majority of respondents to the survey stated that more than one category of intermediaries operates within their regulatory framework.
-In some jurisdictions the distinction between agents and brokers is less relevant than the activity performed, as requirements are largely activity-based, with supervisors taking a more thematic approach, notwithstanding the status of the intermediary.
-Activity could be determined according to lines of authority, by insurance sectors, by insurance product classes, or by type of customer (for example retail or wholesale).
+The majority of survey respondents stated that more than one category of intermediaries operates within their regulatory framework.
+In some jurisdictions the distinction between agents and brokers is less relevant than the activity performed, as requirements are largely activity-based, 19 with supervisors taking a more thematic approach, notwithstanding the status of the intermediary.
+Activity could be determined according to lines of authority, by insurance sectors, by insurance product classes, or by type of customer (eg retail or wholesale).
 In other cases, supervisory requirements consider both intermediary status and activity.